NUARIG/competitions/README.md

 # Installation

-Configure the following files with your instance's attributes.
+Configure the following files with your instance's attributes and store the files on the server.

 # config/attribute-map.yml